loewexy/pdns-manager-website/content/quickstart.md

 ```
 Replace the parameters with those matching your setup.

-Finally you can restart powerdns and it should be up and running.
+You can now restart powerdns and it should be up and running.
 ```
 sudo service pdns restart
 ```